michaellavelle/opensource.cloudplaylists.com/README.md

 opensource.cloudplaylists.com
 =============================

+( Please see https://github.com/cloudplaylists/opensource.cloudplaylists.com for the latest version of this repository )

 Since I launched <a href="http://cloudplaylists.com">the CloudPlaylists Beta Site</a> over 1500 people created accounts and have used the site to create over 2000 playlists between them.